Lindsay Casinelli: Career

 Casinelli began her career as the host of MLB's Los Angeles Angels weekly television show "Angels in Action."
 In 2008, Casinelli was the host for the NBA's Los Angeles Lakers weekly magazine show " El Show de Los Lakers" in which she became the first female sports anchor for the local Univision channel KMEX.
 In 2009, she was hired as a news reporter in New York City.
 In 2010, Casinelli was hired by ESPN in which she worked as a sideline reporter then later was the host of the show “Viernes de Combates.”
 Casinelli also is an Emmy award winner for her journalism.
-She is also on Univision as a sportscaster.
+She has worked on Univision as a sportscaster calling the action on Combate Global and as co-host on Contacto Deportivo with Adriana Monsalve and others.
 In August 2014, Casinelli helped to raise awareness of the disease ALS by participating in the Ice Bucket Challenge.